Now that November is upon us it is the perfect time to discuss just what is national diabetes awareness month.

-The recent COVID-19 global pandemic has created even more urgency because diabetics are at greater risk of developing more serious complications such as pneumonia and they are almost 3 times more likely to die in hospital.
+The recent COVID-19 global pandemic has created even more urgency.
+Diabetics are at greater risk of developing more serious complications such as pneumonia and they are almost 3 times more likely to die in hospital.

 Did you know that one in three Canadians has diabetes and that by age 20 you have a 50% chance of developing diabetes?